ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 program.
 When Cpu0 backend can generate printf() function from the open source C printf() program, it meaning Cpu0 backend is more stable itself.
 Plus the quality code of open source printf() program, the Cpu0 toolchain extended from compiler backend to C std library support.
+(Some GPL open source code are not quality code, but some are.)

 Cpu0 lld structure